The Bomb! (These Sounds Fall into My Mind)

 "The Bomb!
 (These Sounds Fall into My Mind)" is a house music track by Kenny Dope's musical production team the Bucketheads, released in February 1995.
 It was later dubbed into the project's sole album, All in the Mind (1995).
 The single was a commercial hit in the United Kingdom, reaching number five on the UK Singles Chart, while in the United States, it peaked at number 49 on the Billboard Hot 100.
-Its music video was directed by British directors Guy Ritchie and Alex De Rakoff and filmed in London.
+The accompanying music video was directed by British directors Guy Ritchie and Alex De Rakoff and filmed in London.
 In 2020, 2022 and 2025, Slant Magazine, Rolling Stone and Billboard ranked "The Bomb!
 (These Sounds Fall into My Mind)" among the best dance songs of all time.

 Background and release

 Produced by Masters at Work member Kenny "Dope" Gonzalez, the track features samples from Chicago's "Street Player" from their 1979 album Chicago 13.
 The lyrics have a single line "these sounds fall into my mind", which repeats throughout the entire song.
 This line is also the subtitle of the song, which is actually considered a mondegreen; the actual lyric taken from the sample is "Street sounds swirling through my mind..."
 Also sampled is "The Preacher Man" (1993) by Green Velvet.
-The accompanying video was featured on the Beavis and Butt-head episode "Prank Call," on January 28, 1996.